- Assisting law enforcement and parents in the search for missing abducted and runaway children

 If you have a missing child and would like to send them a message, please contact Nevada Child Seekers to set up an appointment.
 702-458-7009.
-Please click here to view messages that have been made for some of the missing kids.

 When a child or an adult with diminished capacity is missing in Nevada and the circumstances are deemed by local law enforcement agencies to warrant a ground search, the Emergency Volunteer Search Force is activated.
 Volunteers are contacted, briefed and sent into the assigned areas under the guidance of Nevada Child Seekers staff and police.
 Volunteers utilize their experience and training to search for and locate the missing or abducted person.
 The partnerships and flexibility of the Emergency Volunteer Search Force allows for a timely and effective search over vast areas.
 Training takes place once or twice a year with the Las Vegas Metropolitan Police Department’s missing Persons Division.